ampproject/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

 | rev          | anchor | `<a href="..." rev="author" />`                | `${rev}`            |
 | vars.\*      | config | `{ "vars": { "publisherId": "123" } }`         | `${publisherId}`    |

-##### section (optional)
+#### section (optional)

-The "section" property defines an array of css selector expressions that filter areas where the url rewriting should operate.
+The `section` property defines an array of css selector expressions that filter areas where the url rewriting should operate.

-Example:

 ```json
 {